Los Angeles Burglary Attorneys

 If you have been charged with burglary or another type of property crime, our team at Lessem, Newstat & Tooson, LLP is here to fight for you.
 Burglary charges can leave you with serious penalties if convicted, which can negatively affect your future.
-We can review the details of your arrest and the accusations against you, and help you an effective defense.
+We can review the details of your arrest and the accusations against you to help create an effective defense.

 According to California Penal Code 459, burglary is a type of theft crime and a person can be charged with burglary if they enter a: